 - Coating - place all the coating ingredients in a zip bag.
 Seal then shake until well combined.

-- Dump and shake – Remove the chicken from the buttermilk and dump a few pieces of chicken in the flour mixture.
+- Combine and shake - Remove the chicken from the buttermilk and add a few pieces of chicken in the flour mixture.
 Seal then shake until all pieces are evenly coated.
 Do this in batches if you have a small zip bag.

 - Fry in batches - Do not overcrowd the pan and make sure the oil is hot enough but not too hot before adding the chicken.
 Drop one piece to test, if it sizzles then it's ready.
 Hot tip 1: For easy frying, use a colander mesh to drop the chicken pieces all at once.